nchankov/resume-editor/README.md

-# resume-editor
+# resume-editor-styles
-Styles and languages for Resume Editor
+Styles for Resume Editor